Color of Genes

 Why BIPOC patients?

-• According to Michigan Medicine, “Black patients, for instance, may feel more wary with a white doctor than a Black doctor, and white doctors may feel less comfortable caring for minoritized patients.
-Mounting evidence suggests when physicians and patients share the same race or ethnicity, this improves time spent together, medication adherence, shared decision-making, wait times for treatment, cholesterol screening, patient understanding of cancer risk, and patient perceptions of treatment decisions.
-Not surprisingly, implicit bias from the physician is decreased”.
+• Michigan Medicine says when doctors and patients share the same race or ethnicity, this improves time spent together, medication adherence, shared decision-making, wait times for treatment, cholesterol screening, patient understanding of cancer risk, and patient perceptions of treatment decisions.

 Color of Genes®